ibm-cloud-docs/cis/edge-functions-use-cases.md

 ```
 {: codeblock}

-Again, there are a couple of important details to note:

-* The runtime expects to receive TypedArrays on the readable side of the TransformStream.
-Therefore, we never pass a string to `writer.write()`, only Uint8Arrays.
+The runtime expects to receive TypedArrays on the readable side of the TransformStream.
+Therefore, you never pass a string to `writer.write()`, only Uint 8Arrays.
 If you need to write a string, use a TextEncoder.
+{: note}

 ## Custom load balancer with Edge functions
 {: #custom-load-balancer-edge-functions}

-Load balancing helps you maintain the scalability and reliability of websites you host.
-You can use Edge functions to create custom load balancers designed to address your specific needs.
+Load balancing helps you maintain the scalability and reliability of the websites you host.
+You can use Edge functions to create custom load balancers that are designed to address your specific needs.

 ```sh
 const US_HOSTS = [